Why does my printed image look soft?

 Step 2: Change the DPI (Resolution)

 Changing the resolution is simple.
-Just click in the box and put in the desired amount.
+Just click on the box and put in the desired amount.
 But watch what happens when I bump my image resolution up to 300.

 Notice that the height and width of my image changed?
 These are the maximum dimensions that this size image can be printed at 300 DPI.
-Look at what happens if I try to force the image larger by setting the width and height larger.
+Look at what happens if I try to increase the image resolution by setting the width and height larger.
 The resolution drops to 177.

 If you need to print the image larger, you have two choices.

 You can accept the lower resolution.
 If the image is intended to be viewed from a short distance away (as opposed to in your hand) the final product will still look great.
 The human eye can only distinguish so many dots per inch at a distance anyway.

 If you need a higher resolution, you can use Photoshop to scale the image up by checking the Resample box.
 Photoshop will analyze surrounding pixels and add pixels to the image to increase the resolution.
 Learn more about this in our post on resizing images without losing quality.

 With this box checked, you can choose whatever image dimensions you want and the resolution is not linked to them.
 Photoshop will also generate a preview in the box to the left of what the scaled-up image will look like.

 Prepare to Print